jphaugla/redisearchStock/README.md

 # redisearchStock
-A simple stock ticker solution based on downloaded stock files
+A simple stock ticker solution based on downloaded stock files.
+Uses redisearch for an API and jquery with bootstrap ajax typeahead plugin.

 ## Initial project setup
 Get this github code
 ```bash